-- Various loan commitments totaling \$14 million, of which we expect to fund \$5 million in 2019 and \$5 million thereafter.
-We do not expect to fund the remaining commitments. - Various commitments to purchase information technology hardware, software, accounting, finance, and maintenance services in the normal course of business, primarily for programs and services for which we are reimbursed by third-party owners, totaling \$286 million.
-We expect to purchase goods and services subject to these commitments as follows: \$153 million in 2019, \$78 million in 2020, \$38 million in 2021, and \$17 million thereafter. - Several commitments aggregating \$33 million, which we do not expect to fund.
+At year-end 2019, we had various purchase commitments for goods and services in the normal course of business, primarily for programs and services for which we are reimbursed by third-party owners, totaling \$276 million.
+We expect to purchase goods and services subject to these commitments as follows: \$116 million in 2020, \$97 million in 2021, and \$63 million in 2022.